vb3genai/AI_HealthCare/README.md

 - Weight updates
 - Epoch‑level loss tracking

 Validation accuracy is computed after each epoch.
+**Note** A separate validation split is not created.
+Instead, the test/ folder is used for validation accuracy during training.

 ---